 Pam Rucinski has been rosemaling since 1974.
 She teaches all over the United States, has taught in Japan, and has traveled to Russia for folk-art studies.
 Pam received her Vesterheim Gold Medal in 1995, in part for her Gudbrandsdal painting.
 She has developed her own subtle variations over the 20+ years she has painted this style, looking to Jacob Klukstad and baroque wood carving for her inspiration.
 Through the Wisconsin Arts Board, Pam has worked with three apprentices concentrating on the Gudbrandsdal style.
 In 2019 Pam was awarded an American Scandinavian Foundation Fellowship.
 In June 2019 she and co-fellow, Carol Bender, spent three weeks in Sweden, studying folk arts with artists who are using the traditional techniques and materials of the 1700-1800s.

-Learn more: Watch this video, Collections Connections: Rosemaling in the Hallingdal Style with Pam Rucinski, where Pam highlights Hallingdal-style rosemaling design throughout objects from Vesterheim's collection.
+Learn more: Watch this video, Collections Connections: Rosemaling in the Hallingdal Style where Pam highlights Hallingdal-style rosemaling, or this video, Collections Connections: Gudbrandsdal Rosemaling from Past to Present where she highlights Gudbrandsdal-style rosemaling, both featuring objects from Vesterheim's collection.